incordlabs/cortex/README.md

 <div align="left">

-Flash is both a tensor library and a deep learning framework optimized for numerical computing, model inference and model training.
-Flash leverages Rust to perform optimizations normally only available in static-graph frameworks, offering optimal speed without impacting flexibility.
+Cortex is both a tensor library and a deep learning framework optimized for numerical computing, model inference and model training.
+Cortex leverages Rust to perform optimizations normally only available in static-graph frameworks, offering optimal speed without impacting flexibility.

 ## Backend

-Flash strives to be as fast as possible on as many hardwares as possible, with robust implementations.
+Cortex strives to be as fast as possible on as many hardwares as possible, with robust implementations.
 We believe this flexibility is crucial for modern needs where you may train your models in the cloud, then deploy on customer hardwares, which vary from user to user.